CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/mlaiplugin.rst

 -------------

-The following code snippet demonstrates the Python syntax to train and save a Keras model with custom attributes.
+The following code snippet demonstrates the Python syntax to train and save a Keras model with custom attributes; users should refer to the examples folder for usage of non-Keras neural network trainers.
 The use of Dropout features in training is not required, but decreases the risk of overfitting by minimizing the number of parameters in large models.
 Similarly, normalizing data often results in more accurate models since features are less likely to be blurred during fitting.
 Users may then enter unscaled input values and return unscaled output values in the Node Editor.
 Note that the custom object class script